idrinth-thalui/core/dialogue/npcs/IdrinthFollowerDialogueMikaelIdle.md

 - His voice is quite nice.
 Though he sings "Ragnar the Red" way too often for my taste.
 - He once mistook a travelling Dunmer merchant for a woman.
 Ah, sweet memories...*chuckle*
 - There are worse bards in Skyrim.
-- Be careful, or you find yourself the center of his attention.
+- Be careful, or you find yourself the centre of his attention.
 He always has an eye for the ladies.
 - Don't look, but he's trying to flirt with you.
 Again.
 - Shall I talk to him?
 He clearly won't stop bothering you tonight, my friend.
+-